Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/intro.rst

   starting from small-scale applications to the national and continental applications.

-* Allow to model the bilateral trade among any pairs of nodes through modelling the cross border transmission links for all the represented energy carriers within the Reference Energy System
+* Allow to model the bilateral trade among any pairs of nodes through modelling the inter-regional transmission links for all the represented energy carriers within the Reference Energy System

 * Able to adopt arbitary resolutions in time for each modelling year, allowing to consider the full hourly variability of both demand and supply sides.